Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Arithmetization

 \subsection{PLONKish Arithmetization}

-PLONKish arithmetization represents the witness as an execution trace $\fulltrtab$, with $\traceLength$ rows for execution steps and $\witnessColumns$ columns for program variables~\cite{gabizon2019plonk}.
+PLONKish arithmetization~\cite{gabizon2019plonk} represents the witness as an execution trace table $\fulltrtab$, with $\traceLength$ rows for execution steps and $\witnessColumns$ columns for witness variables.
 Each row $\traceRow{i}$ captures the complete virtual machine state at step $i$.
-Each column is a virtual machine variable and is tracked across steps, e.g., a stack slot, a memory cell, the opcode, or program counter.
-The circuit (constraint set) specifies polynomial constraints applied to this table: within-row constraints enforce gate semantics (e.g., $\traceCol{a}{i}\cdot \traceCol{b}{i}=\traceCol{c}{i}$ for multiplication), and cross-row constraints capture state transitions (e.g., $\pcTrace{i+1}=\pcTrace{i}+1$ for program counter).
+Each witness column tracks a specific witness variable across steps, e.g., a stack slot, a memory cell, the opcode, or program counter.
+The notation $\traceColRow{a}{i}$ denotes the value of column $a$ at row $i$.
+The circuit (constraint set) specifies polynomial constraints applied to this table: within-row constraints enforce gate semantics (e.g., $\traceColRow{a}{i}\cdot \traceColRow{b}{i}=\traceColRow{c}{i}$ for multiplication), and cross-row constraints capture state transitions (e.g., $\pcTrace{i+1}=\pcTrace{i}+1$ for program counter).
+This tabular organization directly addresses the global evaluation problem of R1CS (Section~\ref{zkevm:subsection:r1cs}), where every constraint spans the entire witness vector.
+The row-wise structure confines each constraint to individual computation steps, operating on $\witnessColumns$ witness variables per row rather than the full $\traceLength \times \witnessColumns$ witness.
+Cross-row constraints reference adjacent rows directly (e.g., $\pcTrace{i+1} = \pcTrace{i} + 1$), capturing state transitions as part of the table structure.

-PLONKish systems maintain a critical distinction between witness polynomials and constraint polynomials.
-Trace columns interpolate to degree $\traceLength-1$ witness polynomials, where $\traceLength$ is the execution length, so for $2^{16}$ steps each column is a degree-$2^{16}-1$ polynomial.
-These high-degree objects are handled efficiently through polynomial commitments, which allow the prover to commit once and later open evaluations at verifier-chosen points through succinct proofs.
-By contrast, the constraint polynomials that encode gate logic and state transitions must remain low-degree (typically 2 or 3), as the verifier must evaluate these constraint expressions at random challenge points, with computational cost proportional to the polynomial degree.
-For example, verifying the multiplication constraint $\traceCol{a}{i}\cdot \traceCol{b}{i}=\traceCol{c}{i}$ requires evaluating a degree-2 polynomial, while a degree-100 constraint would require 50 times more field operations~\cite{gabizon2019plonk,ben2018scalable}.